Disclosure of Fees and Assessments

 Effective July 1, 2017, the advancement fee will be applied as follows:

 - 5% on all gifts up to $5 million.

 - For gifts greater than $5 million, the advancement fee will apply only to the first $5 million of the total gift.
 The maximum amount of the advancement fee assessed on a single gift shall not exceed $250,000.

-- The advancement fee will not apply to gifts and written pledges received and processed before end of business on June 30, 2017.
+- The advancement fee will not apply to gifts and pledges processed on or before June 30, 2017.

-MANAGEMENT & ADMINISTRATIVE ASSESSMENTS: The WSU Foundation contracts with Kaspick & Company for asset management and administration of its planned gift assets.
-These planned gift assets include Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts, and Donor Advised Funds.
-The assessments for WSU Foundation and Kaspick & Company’s service are charged to the appropriate trust or annuity pool directly.
-Assessments for Donor Advised Funds (DAFs) are negotiable.
-Assessments are charged against the gift annuity pool or trust/DAF principal, respectively.
-Kaspick & Company invests in mutual funds, and the mutual fund expense ratios are a separate assessment charged to the gift annuity pool or trust/DAF principal.
+The WSU Foundation contracts with TIAA Kaspick for asset management and administration of its planned gift assets.
+These planned gift assets include Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts.
+The assessments for WSU Foundation and TIAA Kaspick’s service are charged to the appropriate trust or annuity pool directly.